 - Skin ailments due to poor circulation

 - What treatments your insurance will cover

 Deep Venous Systems

 Chronic venous insufficiency can be caused by deep or superficial venous problems.
 Deep venous insufficiency is most commonly caused by primary valve incompetence and deep venous thrombosis.
 More recently, it has been shown that valvular incompetence is a possible sign of proximal venous obstruction.
-Most commonly, the cause is venous narrowing at pelvic arterial branch point, predominantly at the aortic/inferior vena cava bifurcation (May-Thurner).
+Most commonly, the cause is venous narrowing at the pelvic arterial branch point, predominantly at the aortic/inferior vena cava bifurcation (May-Thurner).
 Most patients present with isolated left limb swelling.
 Ultrasound and CT scanning are usually done predominantly to rule out other extrinsic causes of obstruction including tumor and lymphadenopathy.
-In the absence of these lesions, venography and intravascular ultrasound (IVUS) are the diagnostic test of choice.
+In the absence of these lesions, venography and intravascular ultrasound (IVUS) are the diagnostic tests of choice.
 Treatment is usually done at the time of venography if indicated.
 The treatment of choice remains large diameter stents placed in light of narrowing.
 Long-term patency is excellent.

 If you have varicose veins, don’t suffer in silence!
 Get help TODAY by taking a look at the different ways that we can treat your condition.